isomerpages/mlaw-corp/news/speeches/_posts/2018-03-07-Speech-by-Ms-Indranee-Rajah-Senior-Minister-of-State-for-Law-and-Finance-at-the-Launch-of-the-Law-Society-of-Singapores-Women-In-Practice-Task-Force.md

 ---
-layout: post
-title: Speech by Ms Indranee Rajah, Senior Minister of State for Law and Finance, at the Launch of the Law Society of Singapore's Women In Practice Task Force
+title: 'Speech by Ms Indranee Rajah, Senior Minister of State for Law and Finance, at the Launch of the Law Society of Singapore''s Women In Practice Task Force'
 permalink: /news/speeches/speech-by-sms-indranee-law-society-women-in-practice-launch-event
 breadcrumb: Speeches
-collection_name: news

 ---

 7 Mar 2018 Posted in [Speeches](/news/speeches)